OpenID Connect (OIDC) Bearer token authentication

 </plugin>

-Prepare the REST test endpoint, set application.properties
+Prepare the REST test endpoint and set application.properties

 # keycloak.url is set by KeycloakTestResourceLifecycleManager